John I. Pitt: Publications

-Pitt was the author, coauthor, editor, or co-editor of 20 books.
-He was the author or coauthor of about 250 research papers or book chapters.
-In 2019 his Google Scholar h-index exceeded 60.
+Pitt was the author, coauthor, editor, or co-editor of 20 books and the author or coauthor of about 250 research papers or book chapters.
+In 2019 Pitt's Google Scholar h-index exceeded 60.

+Awards

-Pitt was honoured with three Honorary Life Memberships: from the Australian Society from Microbiology in 2000, from the Mycological Society of America in 2001, and from the British Mycological Society in 2003.
-He won several awards, most notably the Commonwealth of Australia's Centenary Medal with citation for “services to food science and technology”.
+Pitt was honored with three Honorary Life Memberships: from the Australian Society for Microbiology in 2000, from the Mycological Society of America in 2001, and from the British Mycological Society in 2003.
+He won several awards, most notably the Commonwealth of Australia's Centenary Medal with citation for "services to food science and technology".